Classification of 4d N=2 gauge theories: The classification, part I

 There is no theory with $G=\mathsf{E}_8$.
 For $G=\mathsf{E}_7$, we have six $\half\mathbf{56}$.
 For $G=\mathsf{E}_6$, we have four $\mathbf{27}$.
 For $G=\mathsf{F}_4$, we have three $\mathbf{26}$.
 For $G=\mathsf{G}_2$, we have four $\mathbf{7}$.

-\paragraph{Status of the Seiberg-Witten solutions} The Seiberg-Witten geometry with full mass parameters for $G=\mathsf{E}_{6,7}$ is known \cite{Terashima:1998iz,Hashiba:1999ss} and reviewed in \cite{Tachikawa:2011yr}.
-The Seiberg-Witten geometry for the theories with $G=\mathsf{F}_4$ is not yet published but can be found using the compactification of the 6d $\cN{=}(2,0)$ theory of type $\mathsf{E}_6$ \cite{CDT}.
-The Seiberg-Witten solution for massive $G=\mathsf{G}_2$ theory is known \cite{Tachikawa:2010vg}.
+\paragraph{Status of the Seiberg-Witten solutions} The Seiberg-Witten geometry with full mass parameters for $G=\mathsf{E}_{6,7}$ was first constructed in \cite{Terashima:1998iz,Hashiba:1999ss} and reviewed in \cite{Tachikawa:2011yr}.
+The Seiberg-Witten geometry for the theories with $G=\mathsf{F}_4$ was found using the class S technique in \cite{Chacaltana:2014jba}, where the class S derivation for $G=\mathsf{E}_{6}$ was also given.
+A class S derivation for $G=\mathsf{E}_7$ was in turn given in \cite{Chacaltana:2017boe}.
+The Seiberg-Witten solution for massive $G=\mathsf{G}_2$ theory was found in \cite{Tachikawa:2010vg}.
+Again this uses the class S technique.